 Vessel owners and masters have a duty to ensure the safety of their crew and vessel.
 Adherence to safety regulations and good practices by owners, masters and crew of fishing vessels will help save lives, prevent vessel damage and protect the environment.
-All fishing vessels must be in a seaworthy condition and maintained as required by Transport Canada (TC), WorkSafeBC, and other applicable agencies.
+All fishing vessels must be in a seaworthy condition and maintained as required by Transport Canada (TC), WorkSafeBC and other applicable agencies.
 Vessels subject to inspection should ensure that the certificate of inspection is valid for the area of intended operation.

-In the federal government, responsibility for shipping, navigation, and vessel safety regulations and inspections lies with TC; emergency response with the Canadian Coast Guard (CCG) and DFO has responsibility for management of the fisheries resources.
+In the federal government, responsibility for shipping, navigation and vessel safety regulations and inspections lies with TC; emergency response with the Canadian Coast Guard (CCG) and DFO has responsibility for management of the fisheries resources.
+The Transportation Safety Board is an independent agency that advances transportation safety by investigating selected occurrences in the air, marine, pipeline and rail modes of transportation including fishing vessel occurrences.
 In BC, WorkSafeBC exercises jurisdiction over workplace health and safety and conducts inspections on commercial fishing vessels in order to ascertain compliance with the Workers Compensation Act (WCA) and the Occupational Health and Safety Regulation (OHSR).

 Before departing on a voyage the owner, master, or operator must ensure that the fishing vessel is capable of and safe for the intended voyage and fishing operations.
-Critical factors for a safe voyage include the seaworthiness of the vessel, having the required personal protective and lifesaving equipment in good working order, crew training, and knowledge of current and forecasted weather conditions.
-As safety requirements and guidelines may change, the vessel owner, crew, and other workers must be aware of the latest legislation, policies and guidelines prior to each trip.
+Critical factors for a safe voyage include the seaworthiness of the vessel, having the required personal protective and life-saving equipment in good working order, crew training, and knowledge of current and forecasted weather conditions.
+As safety requirements and guidelines may change, the vessel owner, crew and other workers must be aware of the latest legislation, policies and guidelines prior to each trip.